AndyDLP/PSDokuWiki/docs/Get-DokuPageVersionHtml.md

 ```

 ### -Raw
-Return only the raw wiki text, intead of an object
+Return only the raw HTML, rather than an object

 ```yaml
 Type: SwitchParameter